tu6ge/publish-action/README.md

 1. You should create a crates.io's token in https://crates.io/settings/tokens . and copy the token.

-2. Open you repository settings, find Environments Settings Page(https://github.com/xxx/xxx/settings/environments).
+2. Open you repository settings page, find Environments Settings Page(https://github.com/xxx/xxx/settings/environments).
 Create a new environments width name is `cargo`, and add a environment secrets namd `CARGO_REGISTRY_TOKEN`, this value is step one's token.

 3. Open actions settings, select **Read and write permissions** option in *Workflow permissions*, and save it.